-Particulars For the year ended For the year ended March 31, 2022 March 31, 2021 Short term benefits 334.06 324.74 Post-Employment benefits (PF and Superannuation) 19.44 14.58
+Particulars For the year ended March 31, 2022 - Short term benefits 334.06 324.74 Post-Employment benefits (PF and Superannuation) 19.44 14.58

 The remuneration of key management personnel is determined by the remuneration committee having regard to the performance of individuals and market trends.
 It is exclusive of gratuity and compensated absences.